ananyakul/ananyakul/README.md

 I'm Ananya Kulshrestha, a rising junior at MIT majoring in Computer Science / AI (Feel free to reach out at ananya_k@mit.edu)

+## Experiences:

+Cloud Software Intern - Robotics Platform (NVIDIA Corporation) May 2024 - August 2024

+• Streamlined GPU workflow scheduling by integrating AWS's mountpoint-s3, optimizing time and space efficiency for Robotics and ML workflows.

+• Achieved superior performance benchmarks by enabling on-demand data access, facilitating faster debugging and result procurement, with read speeds comparable to traditional download methods.

+Skin Cancer Detection Project

+• Developed an ensemble of CNNs (ResNet, AlexNet, VGG, DenseNet) that enhanced skin cancer detection accuracy, outperforming individual models in key metrics (https://github.com/ananyakul/skin-cancer-detection).

+RL Policy Ensemble for Stock Trading Project

+• Created a robust stock trading strategy by integrating multiple RL models (DQN, DDPG, A2C, PPO) into an ensemble, leading to improved performance in volatile markets (https://github.com/ananyakul/rl-stock-prediction).

+Research (Robotics Embodied Intelligence Experiment Creation Pipeline Developer) January 2024 - March 2024

+• Helped the development of advanced object variability features within the EI Quest Robotics codebase, enhancing the robotic simulation environment to mimic real-world scenarios,  contributing to the advancement of robotics/AI research.

+Research with Speech Communication Group at MIT  June 2023 - August 2023

+• Worked on a project focused on expanding speech recognition to other accents, dialects, speech disabilities, etc using prediction algorithms developed from machine learning techniques (i.e. Gaussian Models)

+• Learned about acoustic cues/IPA and labeled various audio files with the correct acoustic cues using scripts and linguistics knowledge

+Iterating the RSK (Robinson-Schensted-Knuth) Bijection (10.2140/involve.2021.14-3 / arXiv:2103.04707) June 2020 - July 2021

+• Published a paper which Investigates the dynamics of the RSK bijection and explores variations in reading words and cycles

+• Proved different theorems for the paper, used Python code to generate large amounts of data in order to substantiate conjectures

 ## Awards and Recognition:
 Y Combinator Startup Challenge Winner, September 2023